kaschula/twod/readme.md

 The vector, collision and math packages are library agnostic.

 This Repo is not very stable and a work in progress.
+It is based on an old private repo.
+This project was started as a learning tool.